Skip to main content

 FSU School of Theatre unveils Prague Quadrennial Sets

-Florida State University’s School of Theatre unveiled two scenic exhibits at the Richard G. Fallon Theatre, where guests can step on stage and experience the designs first-hand before they make an international journey on Thursday, Jan.
-12, at 10:30 a.m. at the Richard G. Fallon Theatre.
+Florida State University’s School of Theatre unveiled two scenic exhibits at the Richard G. Fallon Theatre, where guests experienced the designs first-hand before they made an international journey to Prague for the Prague Quadrennial.

 PQ23 Exhibition Unveiling.(FSU Photography Services)